omarandlorraine/stoc/README.md

 The above list is essentially what's provided by the *fake6502* submodule.
 If you are interested in adding other architectures, I would suggest that the easiest way would be to graft in another emulator.
 At build-time, a particular emulator is linked in, and this is what determines which architecture the binary supports.

+### Theory of operation
+The basic idea with this is to generate better programs than traditional compilers can, by copying a working program and making many small random successive changes to it.
+If the copy is found to be equivalent (or close enough), then it might get written to the standard output.
+Otherwise, another attempt is made, until an improvement is found.

 ### Dead Code Elimination
 This search strategy looks for a more optimal rewrite by selecting random instructions for deletion; up to five at a time (this is to give pairs of instructions, such as a `pha` and corresponding `pla`, a chance to get deleted together).
 If the program proves to be equivalent without the selected instructions, then the instructions are deleted and the same procedure is done again.
-Use this procedure by first loading a program and then using the `--dce` command line argument.
+Use this procedure by using the `.dce` action.

 ```
 $ ./stoc-2a03 examples/add_two_constants.stoc .dis .dce